shakeelzafar99/nizamifarms/EMPLOYEE_CASH_REJECTED_SETTLEMENT_FIX_OCT25.md

 $balanceMap = [];

 foreach ($allTransactions as $transaction) {
-    // Only calculate balance for approved transactions if ($transaction->approval_status === LedgerModel::STATUS_APPROVED) {
+    // Only update balance for APPROVED transactions
+    // Pending and rejected transactions show the balance WITHOUT their effect if ($transaction->approval_status === LedgerModel::STATUS_APPROVED) {
         if ($transaction->to_account_id === $account->id) {
             // Money coming in